 1.1.3.
 PCR test

-For the PCR detection of SARS-CoV-2, both validated in-house tests are established in medical laboratories and commercial test systems from different providers are available.
+A number of commercial test systems from various suppliers are available for the PCR detection of SARS-CoV-2.
 Typically, viral nucleic acid (RNA) is extracted from the sample first.
-After reverse transcription (RT), a PCR (or another NAT such as isothermal amplification) is carried out from this to detect virus-specific nucleic acids.
+From this, after reverse transcription (RT), a PCR (or another NAT such as isothermal amplification) is carried out to detect virus-specific nucleic acids.

 Depending on the test system, the analysis steps are automated to different degrees.
 Roughly summarized, different categories of test systems can be distinguished:

-The availability of reagents for PCR tests and RNA extraction as well as smear systems has improved.
+The availability of reagents for PCR tests and RNA extraction as well as smear systems has improved significantly.
 Both medical laboratories and manufacturers of commercial test systems continue to work on increasing the analysis capacities.
-The ÖGLMKC explicitly endorses and supports collaborations to further increase the analysis capacity, but points to the need for adequate quality control of the SARS-CoV-2 PCR analysis to ensure valid and reproducible test results for all patients.
+The ÖGLMKC explicitly endorses and supports collaborations to further increase the analysis capacity, but points to the absolute necessity of uncompromising quality control of the SARS-CoV-2 PCR analysis in order to guarantee valid and reproducible test results for all patients.

 Established in-house and commercial test systems are mostly based on the detection of 2 gene sequences (targets) of SARS-CoV-2.
-Usually, a gene sequence is selective for the beta corona virus genus and a gene sequence specific for the Cladus SARS-CoV-2.
+One gene sequence is usually selective for the genus Betacoronavirus and one gene sequence is specific for the Cladus SARS-CoV-2.

 1.1.4.
 Assessment of PCR results